sitepoint/debian-image-builder/README.md

 ```

 Lastly, if creating AMIs with instance-store volumes, you will need
-to set S3_BUCKET, and optionally the CUSTOM_S3_PATH.
-S3_BUCKET
+to set S3_BUCKET, and optionally also the CUSTOM_S3_PATH environment
-specifies the S3 bucket (minus the s3:// prefix and any suffix path)
+variables.
+S3_BUCKET is used to specify the S3 bucket (minus the
-you wish to bundle and upload your AMI to.
-If you do not specify
+s3:// prefix and any suffix path) you wish to bundle and upload your
-CUSTOM_S3_PATH (and don't use the ``move-s3-path`` plugin), your AMI
+AMI to.
+If you do not specify CUSTOM_S3_PATH (and don't use the
-will be registered here.
-However if you would rather have a more
+``move-s3-path`` plugin), your AMI will be registered here.
+However
-organised path like
+if you would rather have a more organised path like
 s3://my-company-region/debian-gnu_linux/jessie/x86_64/201506191210/
 where you can consolidate multiple AMIs into a single bucket, specify
 the bucket and path name for the CUSTOM_S3_PATH environment variable